 that with your moods.
 But love, you have to trust me:

 we’ll be the perfect pair, love.
 Understand

-that you’ll forget today, me bunching your hair
+that you’ll forget today, me fondling your hair

 to throw you, blubbing, face-down at a chair.